ks-fullstack/intranet-userservice/README.md

 This project is a Node.js based intranet user service that provides functionalities for user management, role management, and authentication.
 It utilizes Express.js for the server framework, MongoDB for the database, and includes automated tests using Mocha and Chai.

 ## Features
-- User registration and authentication
+- User registration, verification and authentication
 - Role-based access control
+- One-time password (OTP) generation, sending and verification (send/verify endpoints)
 - RESTful API endpoints
 - Automated testing with Mocha and Chai